 Postoperative pain and distress may be eased by massage, according to recent research.
+Let’s look into the studies conducted on 105 women.

 “Effects of Adjunctive Swedish Massage and Vibration Therapy on Short-Term Postoperative Outcomes: